calonso/IeMcsbtIntegrationProject/labs/backend_cloud_deployment.md

     1. Assign `Billing Account for Education` billing account.

 ### Step 2: Deploy to Google App Engine
+1. Navigate to your project's directory
+1. Make sure your Flask python application is named `main.py`
 1. Create a file named `app.yaml` with the following contents
     ```
     runtime: python39